Your cheap computer CPU (Central Processing Unit) is the 'brain' that controls the internal activities of your computer.

 How does a CPU Work?

-The basic operation of a CPU is to execute a sequence of stored instructions known as a program.
+The basic operation of a microprocessor is to execute a sequence of stored instructions known as a program.

 A program is represented by a series of numbers that are retained in the computer memory.

-To execute a program, the CPU performs four (4) basic steps; namely fetch, decode, execute and writeback.
+To execute a program, the processor performs four (4) basic steps; namely fetch, decode, execute and writeback.

 Let's add a little more to the above information: